 - Good choices include mulligatawny soup, tandoori chicken, chicken tikka, kebabs, whole-wheat naan bread, and lassi.

 - Limit fried foods, creamy curry sauces, cream sauces such as Korma or Makhani, and foods made with coconut milk or a clarified butter call ghee.

-- Look for the word primavera, which will not include creamy sauce.
+- Look for the word primavera, which means that the menu item contains vegetables and will not include creamy sauce.
 Order dishes with seafood, grilled meat, fish, chicken, or vegetables.

 - Limit lasagna, antipasto, alfredo sauce, and garlic bread.

 - Limit fried or breaded dishes like chicken and eggplant parmesan or parmigiana.

 - Watch out for large servings of pasta.
 Pair your pasta with a side salad so your meal is more balanced.